Azure/bicep-types-az/generated/customproviders/microsoft.customproviders/2018-09-01-preview/types.md

 ## CustomRPActionRouteDefinition
 ### Properties
-* **endpoint**: string (Required): The route definition endpoint URI that the custom resource provider will proxy requests to.
+* **endpoint**: string {pattern: "^https://.+"} (Required): The route definition endpoint URI that the custom resource provider will proxy requests to.
 This can be in the form of a flat URI (e.g. 'https://testendpoint/') or can specify to route via a path (e.g. 'https://testendpoint/{requestPath}')
 * **name**: string (Required): The name of the route definition.
 This becomes the name for the ARM extension (e.g. '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.CustomProviders/resourceProviders/{resourceProviderName}/{name}')
 * **routingType**: 'Proxy' | string: The routing types that are supported for action requests.